bugsbugsbux/notes-on-nix/notes-on-nix.md

 }
 ```

-The module system handles loading the modules whose path is specified in
-the "import" field.
-If a module is called "directory/default.nix" it is
-also possible to use the path to the directory instead.
-(`imports = [ ./directory ];` instead of
-`imports = [ ./directory/default.nix ];`)

 When a module is a function, like the typical configuration.nix whose
-structure is shown above, the module system provides the following named
+structure is shown above, the module system invokes it with the
-arguments:
+following named arguments:

 - `pkgs`: This provides access to nixpkgs.
 - `lib`: This provides access to the **nixpkgs standard library** in a